Our Mission, Impact & values

 Contribution of FEBA membership to our circular economy food system

-* In some countries such as Estonia, Germany and the Netherlands, FEBA members redistribute food not only to other charitable organisations but also provide food directly to end beneficiaries.
-This is the aggregation of data provided by FEBA Full Members at European level.
-Due to technical difficulties the number of beneficiaries, food quantities and co-workers in 2020 were not available for Tafel Deutschland e.V.
-(Germany).
-These numbers are replaced with data 2019.
+* In some countries such as Estonia, Germany, and the Netherlands, FEBA Members redistribute food not only to other charitable organisations but also provide food directly to end beneficiaries.
+This is the aggregation of data provided by FEBA Full Members and Associate Members at European level.
+In the case of Tafel Deutschland e.V., the data for food quantities is based on an estimation.

 Food Banks depend on DONATION and SHARING of food.